CrunchyData/crunchy-katacoda/postgresql-devel/basics/indextypes/02-gin.md

 GIN is an acronym which stands for Genealized Inverted Index.

 ## Purpose
 GIN indexes are quite different from the B-Tree indices in that they have the ability to have multiple keys per row.
-From the [official doc]:
+From the [official doc](https://www.postgresql.org/docs/9.5/gin-intro.html):

 > GIN is designed for handling cases where the items to be indexed are composite values, and the queries to be handled by the index need to search for element values that appear within the composite items.
 For example, the items could be documents, and the queries could be searches for documents containing specific words.
 >